Fairchild Aircraft: Postwar

 After the name change, the company purchased Swearingen and manufactured the Fairchild Swearingen Metroliner, a successful commuter aircraft that gained orders from the U.S. military as the C-26 Metroliner.
-In 1971, the company began developing the Fairchild Republic A-10 Thunderbolt II, which prevailed over the rival Northrop YA-9 in the A-X competition for an eventual production run of 716 aircraft.
+In 1971, the company began developing the Fairchild Republic A-10 Thunderbolt II in Germantown, Maryland, which prevailed over the rival Northrop YA-9 in the A-X competition for an eventual production run of 716 aircraft.

 The company developed the T-46 jet trainer to replace the elderly Cessna T-37 Tweet trainer, but it was not accepted by the Air Force because of performance problems.

 Their association with Boeing continued into the 1980s as they built wing control surfaces for 747s and 757s.

 Aircraft production was ended in Hagerstown, Maryland in 1984.

 After the company took over Dornier's civil assets in 1996, the company was renamed Fairchild Dornier.
 The company commenced production of the Dornier 328 in 1998 under license from Deutsche Aerospace AG (DASA).

 In December 1999, Fairchild Aerospace Corporation was acquired by German insurer Allianz A.G. and the United States investment group Clayton, Dubilier & Rice Inc. for $1.2 billion.

 In 2003, the assets of Fairchild were purchased by M7 Aerospace and the new company was moved to San Antonio.

 On December 15, 2010, M7 was purchased by the United States subsidiary of the Israeli defense contractor Elbit Systems.
-M7 Aerospace does not manufacture aircraft, with focus on aerospace parts and support services.
+M7 Aerospace does not manufacture aircraft, but focuses on aerospace parts and support services.